dph01/lift-protouser/README.md

 It also adds the following changes:

-  * to read screen html code from template files
+  * reads html code from template files
-  * integrate Twitter Bootstrap
+  * integrates Twitter Bootstrap
-  * use RequestVars to manage server state as described here: TODO
+  * uses RequestVars to manage server state as described here: TODO
-  * add admin CRUD facilities
+  * adds admin CRUD facilities